miriam-lau/Lullaby/README.md

 });
 ```

-- Anime.js: Animations were created using anime.js and the star burst was modified from Alex Zaworski's Color Changin' animation.
-Animations were created from a collection of circles, randomized by color and position within a fixed radius.
-The collection of circles were saved in an array, and anime.js was used to create the effect of movement for a set time interval before removing the animation.
+- Anime.js: Animations were created using anime.js and the star burst was modified from Alex Zaworski's animation.
+Each star burst was created from a collection of circles, randomized by color and position within a fixed radius.
+The collection of circles were saved in an array, and anime.js was used to simulate the effect of movement for a set time interval before removing the animation.

 ```js
 let particles = [];